-The proposed project involves the development of new streets at Kinder West, Unit 7 in San Antonio, Texas.
+The proposed project involves the development of new streets at Cantera Hills, Unit 4 in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local type streets.
-Cut and fill information are not available for our use at this time.
-Brown Clay or Marl / Limestone subgrades are anticipated.
+Sandy Clay or Marl / Limestone subgrades are anticipated.
+Cut and fill information is not available at this time.